Writers in Residence

 Bringing Literary Expression to Life

-PEN/Faulkner’s Writers in Residence program serves the dual purpose of supporting DC-based writers and providing a rich, creative experience for DC students.
+PEN/Faulkner’s Writers in Residence program serves the dual purpose of supporting professional writers and providing a rich, creative experience for DC students.
 Our resident writers develop a meaningful relationship with a DC classroom, building their capacity as teaching artists and earning support for their work as artists.
 Educators who participate in the program also develop professionally from their collaborations with resident writers.
-Students, meanwhile, get access to an intensive literary experience, including collaboration and writing workshops with the resident writer, visits from additional guest authors, and donated books.
+Students, meanwhile, get access to an intensive literary experience, including collaboration and writing workshops with the resident writer.

 How It Works